 The Four-A Response Process

-Because Steps to Respect is a schoolwide program, it is essential that all staff know how to respond to bullying reports.
+Because Second Step is a schoolwide program, it is essential that all staff know how to respond to bullying reports.
 Following is the process adults should use when a student reports bullying.

 1. Affirm the child's feelings.